quincy/matchers-presentation/presentation/slides.md

 ---

 # Agenda
-* The goal of testing
+* The goals of testing
-* A brief discussion on Mocks
+* A brief discussion on Test Doubles
 * Given, When, Then testing
 * Improving a typical test
 * What is a Matcher?